duckdb/duckdb-web/docs/api/c/prepared.md

 ### **duckdb_destroy_prepare**
 ---
-Closes the prepared statement and de-allocates all memory allocated for that connection.
+Closes the prepared statement and de-allocates all memory allocated for the statement.

 #### **Syntax**
 ---